CowboyFromHell/devops-cource/shell/README.md

 3. Output lines also must be specified by the user
 4. Should be possible to see other connection states
 5. Script should give the user simple and understangable error messages
 6. Script shouldn't depend from access right privileges.
-It should give the user a warning message.
+It should give the user a warning message

 Additional requirements:
 1. Script outputs the number of connections for each organization
 2. Script allows to get another information from whois
-3. Script can work with 'ss'
+3. Script can work with 'ss', use utilities\built-ins, not only what's inside single-line command

 ---
 ## About shell script ProcessWhois.sh